InfobyAdrienne/trade-capture-system/docs/missing-functionality.md

-This document addresses some notes from Step 3: Fix Failing Test Cases
+This document addresses some notes from Step 3: Implement Missing Functionality

 ### Multi-criteria Trade Search Endpoint